codetaylor/dropt-1.12/docs/json/syntax.md

 * `quantity`: <code>[IRandomFortuneInt](#irandomfortuneint)</code>
     + &#x1F539;*Optional* - if omitted, defaults to `1`
     + This uses a random, fortune modified range to determine how many of this item will be dropped if selected.
+    + If this is omitted or resolves to `1`, the item's explicit quantity will be used if provided.

 ---